-The application period for the 2023 Wu Tsai Neuroscience:Translate award program is currently open.
+The application period for the 2024 Wu Tsai Neuroscience:Translate award program is now open!

 Please make note of the key dates below and visit the Stanford | Seed Funding portal to submit your application.

 |Deadline to submit a proposal/application||October 2, 2023 (before MIDNIGHT, Pacific Time)|

 |Renewal proposal/application due||October 2, 2023 (before MIDNIGHT, Pacific Time)|

 |Finalist presentations to the oversight committee||November 29, 2023 (11am - 2:30pm) — Please reserve date/timeframe if applying.|